Buddhist Stupas in Xinjiang | “A Tale of Two Towers”

 The Two Towers and the Great Game

-Although Indiana Jones amounts to nothing more than mere fiction and fantasy, the two Buddhist towers west of Turpan feature in an actual tale of Western explorers discovering treasure and antiquities along China’s Ancient Silk Road.
+Although Indiana Jones amounts to nothing more than mere fiction and fantasy, the two Buddhist towers west of Turpan feature in an actual tale of Western explorers in Xinjiang discovering treasure and antiquities along China’s Ancient Silk Road.

 The most prominent of these Western explorers is Aurel Stein, a Hungarian-British archaeologist who made four expeditions to Central Asia in the early 20th century.